Westview Cemetery: Former interments

 Atlanta University President Edmund Asa Ware was buried in a plot that straddled the then-segregated white and African-American sections of the cemetery in 1885.
 His body was moved to a memorial on the A.U. campus nine years later.
 Atlanta mayor Ivan Allen Jr. was buried at Westview when he died in 2003, but he was reinterred at Oakland Cemetery in 2009.

 Location

 The cemetery is located at 1680 Westview Drive SW, Atlanta, GA 30310.
-Its telephone number is (404) 755-6611.
-The office is open Monday-Friday 9-5 and Saturday 9:30-2 and is closed on Sunday.
-Gates are open from 8 am until 5:30 pm every day except Christmas and Thanksgiving.
-The site is a fifteen-minute walk from the West Lake MARTA station.